Crowdpark/crwd-tools/scripts/backup-couchbase/readme.md

 -Backup
 Just use the shell script backup_couchbase indicating the ip address (i.e ./backup_couchbase <ip_address> )
+You can also indicate which bucket do you want to backup.
+By default ALL the buckets will be back up.

 By default, the information will be stored in /tmp